PeerInfinity/ai-character-db/collection-guide.md

 - **work_name**: The title of the work
   - Use the full, official title

+- **publication_year** (optional): The year the work was first published/released
+  - This field is optional and can be omitted if unknown
+  - Use the initial release year (e.g., for movies, use theatrical release year)
+  - Format as a number, not a string (e.g., 1984, not "1984")
+  - Examples: 1968 for "2001: A Space Odyssey", 1984 for "The Terminator"

 #### Character Information

+- **character_type** (optional): The type or classification of the AI character
+  - This field is optional and can be omitted if unknown
+  - Common types: Robot, Android, Gynoid, Digital AI, Cyborg, AI System, etc.
+  - Be descriptive but concise
+  - Examples: "Protocol Droid", "Combat Android", "Heuristic Computer", "Sentient Starship AI"

 - **character_name**: The name of the AI character
   - Use the most commonly known name